Battle of Oriskany: Prelude

 Tryon County's Committee of Safety head Nicholas Herkimer was warned of a possible British attack along the Mohawk River, and he issued a proclamation on July 17 warning of possible military activity and urging the people to respond if needed.
 Oneida allies warned him on July 30 that the British were just four days from Fort Stanwix, and he put out a call-to-arms.
 The force raised totaled 800 from the Tryon County militia composed primarily of poorly trained farmers who were chiefly of Palatine German descent.
-They set out on August 4 and camped near the Oneida village of Oriska on August 5.
+They set out from Fort Dayton on August 4 and camped near the Oneida village of Oriska on August 5.
 A number of the militia dropped out of the column due to their lack of conditioning, but Herkimer's forces were augmented by a company of 60 to 100 Oneida warriors led by Han Yerry, a strong supporter of the Patriot cause.
 That evening, Herkimer sent three men toward the fort with messages for the fort's commander Colonel Peter Gansevoort.
 Gansevoort was to signal the receipt of the message with three cannon shots and then sortie to meet the approaching column.
 The couriers, however, had difficulty getting through British lines, and they did not deliver the message until late the next morning, after the battle was already underway.

-St. Leger learned on August 5 that Herkimer and his relief expedition were on their way from a messenger that Molly Brant had sent to her brother Joseph Brant, the Mohawk leader who led a portion of St. Leger's "Indian" contingent.
-St. Leger sent a detachment of light infantry from Sir John Johnson's Royal Yorkers toward the position that evening to monitor Herkimer's position, and Brant followed early the next morning with about 400 Indians and Loyalist Rangers.
-Many of the Indians were armed with muskets, while others carried only tomahawks and spears.
+St. Leger learned on August 5 that Herkimer and his relief expedition were on their way from a message that Molly Brant had sent to her brother Joseph Brant, the Mohawk leader who led a portion of St. Leger's Indigenous contingent.
+St. Leger sent a detachment of light infantry from Sir John Johnson's Royal Yorkers towards Oriska that evening to monitor Herkimer's advance, and Brant and Butler followed early the next morning with about 400 Indigenous warriors and Indian Department rangers.
+Many of the warriors were armed with muskets, however, others carried only tomahawks and spears.